McGrath Car Loan FAQ - Answers to all your Car Loan questions!

 Q: What if I have a bankruptcy?

-A: Good people go through bankruptcy, so whether you have a discharged Chapter 7 or an active Chapter 13 bankruptcy, we are still able to help you secure an auto loan.
+A: If you have filed for bankruptcy, we can assist you in obtaining an auto loan.
+It doesn't matter if you filed for Chapter 7 or Chapter 13.
 Our team knows which lenders will work with you in this situation and will work hard to find you a good vehicle.

 Q: What if I don't have money to put down?